 Oxford Street has more than 300 shops, designer outlets and landmark stores.
-It is home to the legendary Selfridges, it also has a range of famous department stores such as John Lewis and Debenhams
+It is home to the legendary Selfridges, as well as a range of famous department stores such as John Lewis and Debenhams.

-Regent Street offers a good range of mid-priced fashion stores alongside some of the city's oldest and most famous shops, including Hamleys, Liberty and The Apple Store.
-Nearby, historic Jermyn Street is renowned for men's clothing shops and is so very typically British.
+Regent Street offers a good range of mid-priced fashion stores alongside some of the city's oldest and most famous shops, including Hamleys, Liberty and the Apple Store.
+Nearby, historic Jermyn Street is typically British, and home to some of London's finest men's tailors.

 More than just a shopping centre, Westfield London is an innovative place to shop, to eat, and to meet.
 Inside the largest urban shopping centre in Europe you'll find high street favourites including Debenhams, Next, Marks & Spencer and House of Fraser.

 The birthplace of the fashion and cultural revolution during the Swinging Sixties, Carnaby Street is still home to some of the world's most exciting designers.
 More than just the world-famous street itself, the Carnaby area consists of 12 streets of fantastic shopping.

 Whether you want hip fashion, unique gifts, rare sweets or one-off handmade jewellery, Covent Garden is a great place to explore.
 You can stock up on the latest urban street wear, funky cosmetics and shoes on Neal Street, check out imaginative arts and crafts at Covent Garden Market or just window shop around the stores.
 Don't miss Floral Street, Monmouth Street, Shorts Gardens, Seven Dials and Neal's Yard for a true taste of London's most distinctive shopping area.